JavonDavis/parallel_appium/README.md

 # parallel_appium

-Distributed mobile testing in Appium
+Distributed mobile testing in Appium and RSpec

 ## Installation